 In addition to the stress of handling the problems your benefactor may have left behind for you to clean up, including going through their belongings and cleaning out the property, you may be dealing with emotional strains as well.
 In many cases, there are multiple heirs, and emotions may rule their actions at this time, which only adds to the stress when you’re dealing with matters of such import.

-Read on as we explore five things you should know about inheriting a property in Thurston County.
+Read on as we explore five things you should know about inheriting a property in Olympia.

 Regrettably, many people inherit a great deal of debt along with inheriting a property in Olympia from unpaid taxes to liens and multiple mortgages on the property.
 In addition, primary lien holders, such as equity lines of credit and federal tax liens, will receive payment first if selling the property.
 Therefore, assessing where you stand with any debtors, such as contracted workers holding mechanics liens against the property for improvements, judgment liens, and the mortgage, is the first step in dealing with your inheritance.

 While inheriting a property in Olympia doesn’t necessarily trigger more tax liability, you should know that your decisions about what you do with the property very well may.
 Should you make improvements, you can write these expenses off.
 There are also property taxes to consider; if they aren’t a part of an existing mortgage payment, be sure to familiarize yourself with any deadlines.
 Inherited property is subject to a step-up-basis adjustment in the value of the property upon which your capital gains taxes on any growth moving forward are based.